Horbenkodev/hugo-blog/content/posts/what-is-a-chatbot-and-how-to-use-it-for-business/index.md

 publishDate: 2017-12-29T00:00:00.000Z
 image: what-is-chatbot.jpg
 og_image: what-is-chatbot.jpg
-description: The evolution of artificial intelligence is now in full swing and chatbots are only a faint splash on a huge wave of progress.
-Today the number of users of messaging apps like WhatsApp, Slack, Skype and their analogs is skyrocketing, Facebook Messenger alone has more than 1.2 billion monthly users.
-With the spread of messengers, virtual chatterbots are becoming increasingly in demand.
+description: Artificial intelligence is advancing rapidly, and chatbots are becoming a key part of this progress.
+Messaging apps are driving a growing demand for virtual chatbots.
 promote:
   promote: false
 top: false